Walking Through the Calculation of the Dividend Cushion Ratio

 Shown: With brands such as Kleenex, Kimberly-Clark holds the No. 1 or No. 2 brand share in 80 countries; source: Kleenex.

-To read a more extensive academic white paper on the Dividend Cushion ratio, please download Valuentum's latest write up at the following link.
-Please select the link below:
+To read our academic white paper on the Dividend Cushion ratio, please download Valuentum's latest write up at the following link:

 Calculating the Dividend Cushion Ratio

-We've received a significant amount of interest in the Dividend Cushion ratio, and we wanted to walk through the Dividend Cushion ratio calculation in depth for an example company, Kimberly Clark (KMB), in this article.
-This article is for educational purposes only.
+We've received a significant amount of interest in the Dividend Cushion ratio, and we wanted to walk through the Dividend Cushion ratio calculation for an example company, Kimberly Clark (KMB), in this article.
+The Dividend Cushion ratio is derived from the forecasts within our discounted cash-flow models, and the ratio measures the financial capacity of a company to pay and grow its dividend, not the willingness of the company to pay and grow its dividend.
+Both capacity and willingness are necessary to achieve sustainable growth in a company's payout, in our view.

-Kimberly-Clark is a Dividend Aristocrat, meaning it has raised its dividend in each of the past 25+ years (40+ years in Kimberly Clark's case).
-The firm's dividend yield is above the ~2% average for S&P 500 companies, offering a 3.3% annual payout at recent price levels.
-We prefer annual dividend yields above 3% and generally don't include firms with yields below 2% in the Dividend Growth Newsletter portfolio, which we update monthly as a key component of the Dividend Growth Newsletter, released on the first of each month to members via email.
+Kimberly-Clark is generally what is described as a Dividend Aristocrat, meaning it has raised its dividend in each of the past 25+ years (40+ years in Kimberly Clark's case).
+The firm's dividend yield is above the ~2% average for S&P 500 companies, offering a ~3% annual payout at recent price levels.
+We generally prefer annual dividend yields above 3% and generally don't include firms with yields below 2% in the Dividend Growth Newsletter portfolio, which we update monthly as a key component of the Dividend Growth Newsletter, released on the first of each month to members via email.

-As income investors, however, we'd like to see a score much larger than 1 for a couple of reasons: 1) the higher the ratio, the more "cushion" the company has against unexpected earnings shortfalls, and 2) the higher the ratio, the greater capacity a dividend-payer has in boosting the dividend in the future.
-At the time of the original publishing of this article, for Kimberly-Clark, the ratio is 1.3, revealing that on its current path the firm should be able to cover its future dividends (and the expected growth in them) with net cash on hand and future free cash flow over the measurement period.
+Income investors generally would like to see a Dividend Cushion ratio much larger than 1 for a couple of reasons: 1) the higher the ratio, the more "cushion" the company has against unexpected earnings and cash shortfalls, and 2) the higher the ratio, the greater capacity a dividend-payer has in boosting the dividend in the future.
+At the time of the publishing of this article, for Kimberly-Clark, the ratio is 1.2, revealing that on its current path the firm should be able to cover its future dividends (and the expected growth in them) with net cash on hand and future free cash flow over the measurement period.

 Derivation of Kimberly-Clark's Dividend Cushion - $ mil

-To arrive at the Dividend Cushion ratio, please divide the numerator ($8,984 billion) by the denominator ($7,122 billion) in the graph below.
+To arrive at the Dividend Cushion ratio for Kimberly-Clark, we divide the numerator ($9,056 million) by the denominator ($7,485 million) in the image below.
 The numerator represents the sum of a firm's net cash position and its cumulative analyst-driven 5-year expected free cash flows, as measured by cash flow from operations less all capital spending.
 The denominator represents the sum of a firm's cumulative 5-year expected cash dividends paid.

 Derivation of Kimberly-Clark's Total Cumulative 5-year Forecasted Distributable Excess Cash after Dividends Paid, ex buybacks - $ mil

 The chart immediately above shows that Kimberly-Clark has a significant amount of dividend obligations to pay out in the coming years relative to its future expected free-cash-flow generation over this time frame (the dividends paid is the fourth bar from the left and absorbs cash generated from operations, the first bar on the left).
-The above analysis at the time of original publishing considers a 6% annual future growth rate in the dividend, as shown on the front page of the firm's dividend report--meaning the analysis is forward-looking and considers growth expectations in the dividend.
-This is an important consideration -- the Dividend Cushion measures the safety and growth of the dividend payout above and beyond expected dividend growth rates.
+The above analysis at the time of publishing considers ~4% annual future growth rate dividends per share, as shown on the front page of the firm's dividend report (see image at bottom of article)--meaning the analysis is forward-looking and considers growth expectations in the dividend, too.
+This is an important consideration--the Dividend Cushion ratio measures the Safety and Dividend Growth Potential of the dividend payout above and beyond our expected dividend growth rates.

-We prefer firms that have a very large residual cash position over the next five years, or a very large measure of 'total cumulative 5-year forecasted distributable excess cash after dividends paid, ex buybacks' -- the blue bar in the graph immediately above.
-The companies with the largest 'blue bars' are the ones with the strongest future dividend-growth prospects.
-Investors should consider equities that have a good balance of a strong dividend yield that meets certain personal criteria and a strong Dividend Cushion ratio to capture both required income and dividend growth dynamics.
-These firms already have nice income streams but also have ones that may be poised for material expansion.
+Within the Dividend Growth Newsletter portfolio, we generally prefer firms that have a very large estimated residual cash position over the next five years, or a very large measure of 'total cumulative 5-year forecasted distributable excess cash after dividends paid, ex buybacks' -- the blue bar in the graph immediately above.
+The companies with the largest 'blue bars' are the ones with the strongest future dividend-growth prospects as measured by financial capacity, in our view.
+Investors may consider equities that have a good balance of a strong dividend yield that meets certain personal criteria, a strong Dividend Cushion ratio to capture both required income and dividend growth dynamics, and is headed by a management team dedicated to sustaining and growing the payout.
+Such firms have nice income streams, but they also may be ones poised for material expansion.

-Capital preservation is also an important consideration for income investors, or for all investors for that matter.
+The dividend is important, but it is not everything.
+Capital preservation is also an important consideration for income investors, or for all investors, for that matter.
 We therefore assess the risk associated with the potential for capital loss.
-The in-depth valuation analysis is primarly included in each firm's 16-page report, but we also provide the valuation conclusions in a firm's Dividend Report for convenience.
-In Kimberly-Clark's case, at the time of the original publishing of this article, we think the shares are fairly valued (the firm's price falls within our estimated fair value range), so the risk of capital loss is MEDIUM.
-If we thought shares were undervalued, the risk of capital loss would be LOW.
-In fact, under this valuation condition (i.e. a low risk of capital loss), Kimberly-Clark would likely find its way into either the Best Ideas portfolio or Dividend Growth portfolio.
+The in-depth valuation analysis is primarily included in each firm's 16-page report (a separate report than the Dividend Report), but we also provide the valuation conclusions in a firm's Dividend Report for convenience.
+In Kimberly-Clark's case, at the time of the publishing of this article, we think the shares are FAIRLY VALUED (the firm's share price falls within our estimated fair value estimate range), so the risk of capital loss is rated as MEDIUM.
+If we thought shares were undervalued, the risk of capital loss would be rated as LOW.

 Wrapping Things Up

-The Dividend Cushion is a forward-looking ratio (with a numerator and a denominator).
-It tells investors how many times future free cash flow (cash from operations less capital spending) will cover future cash dividend payments after considering the net cash on the balance sheet, which is also a key source of dividend strength.
+The Dividend Cushion ratio is a forward-looking ratio (with a numerator and a denominator).
+It tells readers, on the basis of our estimates, how many times future free cash flow (cash from operations less capital spending) will cover future cash dividend payments after considering the net cash on the balance sheet, also a key source of dividend strength.
 It is purely fundamentally-based and driven from items taken directly from the financial statements.
-The Dividend Cushion ratio should be assessed at least quarterly and is a measure of health and safety of a company's dividend payout.
-Firms with high dividend yields and strong Dividend Cushion ratios are ones with relatively large income streams that are poised for continued expansion.
+We think the Dividend Cushion ratio should be assessed at least quarterly, as it reflects an ongoing assessment of the health and safety of a company's dividend payout.
+Firms with high dividend yields, strong Dividend Cushion ratios, and a committed management team are ones with relatively large income streams that are poised for continued expansion, in our view.